wscholten/gpiolibrary/README.md

 This is an experimental GPIO library for the UPboard.
 It relies on the 4.15 kernel which uses a different GPIO pin numbering.
 The GPIO numbering matches that of the UP^2 board.

-The header file gpiopin.h has the namiong setup for the GPIO pins matching the RPI naming BCM# and mapped to the kernel linux numbering.
+The header file gpiopin.h has the naming setup for the GPIO pins matching the RPI naming BCM# and mapped to the kernel linux numbering.
 For example BCM4 is linux 433 and is physical pin 7 on the header.

+The header configgpio.h is used to setup which pins the program will use, and what direction the pin is set to.
+This is done through two simple arrays, where the index points to the PIN in one array and the direction in the other.

 The gpilib.c contains the following core functions: